ibm-cloud-docs/dr-automation-powervs/manage-external-orch.md

 When adding virtual servers, you are redirected to the external orchestrator interface (VM Recovery Manager HA/DR GUI).
 This interface guides you through the necessary steps to configure and include virtual servers in your disaster recovery setup.

-## Steps to Access the External Orchestrator
+## Steps to Access the external orchestrator

 1. Enter your login credentials and click **Log In**.
 Use the credentials configured on your system.